Illustrative tirzepatide injection vial for clinician-guided weight loss care

 • reduced appetite

-Many people find side effects lessen as the body adjusts in the first few weeks.
+In many cases, symptoms lessen as the body adjusts over the first few weeks.

 Everything you need